-You will be considered a U.S. resident for tax purposes if you meet the substantial presence test for the calendar year (the year you are filing taxes for, not the year in which you submit the tax return).
+You will be considered a U.S. resident for tax purposes if you meet the substantial presence test for the calendar year (the year you are filing taxes for, not the year in which you submit the tax return; for example, in 2021, you may submit a tax return for 2020).
 To meet this test, you must be physically present in the U.S. on at least:

 - 183 days during the 3-year period that includes the current year and the 2 years immediately before that, counting: